camunda/camunda-docs-static/get-started/content/rpa/_index.md

 ---

-title: 'Camunda for RPA'
+title: 'RPA Orchestration'
 weight: 2

 menu:
   main:
-    name: "Camunda for RPA"
+    name: "RPA Orchestration"
     identifier: "rpa"
     pre: ""

 ---

-Camunda for RPA is a set of product modules that allows for orchestration of tasks that are automated using RPA technology and unattended Bots.
-In its current version, the RPA technology of UiPath is actively supported.
+Robotic Process Automation (RPA) orchestration is a use case that leverages capabilities from multiple Camunda product modules.
+It allows for the orchestration of tasks that are automated using RPA technology and unattended bots.
+To start, Camunda BPM actively supports UiPath but more RPA vendors will be supported in future versions.

 ## Requirements